The MuZZZeum Sleepover program is sponsored in part by:

 FREQUENTLY ASKED QUESTIONS

-$40 per child (17 and under).
-For every five children, one adult is admitted free.
-Adults over that ratio are charged $40 each.
+$44 per child (17 and under).
+Adult chaperones, up to a ratio of 1:5 children are $22 each.
+Adults over that ratio are charged $44 each.
 GST is included.
 Prices are subject to change.
-A non-refundable deposit of $400 is required to confirm a booking.
+A non-refundable minimum charge of $725 is required once booking has been confirmed, and will be applied to the total payment.
 Full payment, as well as detailed group information, is due two weeks before the date of your sleepover.

 Who can come?

-Youth groups, Sparks, Brownies, Guides and Pathfinders, Beavers, Cubs, Scouts, School Classes, 4H groups, etc. We aim for a minimum of 80 campers and 16 adult supervisors to run a Sleepover.
+Youth groups, Sparks, Brownies, Guides and Pathfinders, Beavers, Cubs, Scouts, School Classes, 4H groups, etc. We require a minimum of 80 campers and 16 adult supervisors to run a Sleepover.

 What if we don’t have 80 children in our group?

-Most groups are not large enough on their own, but we can help you reach those minimum numbers by combining groups.
+Most groups are not large enough to meet the minimum numbers on their own, but we can help you reach them by combining groups!
 Please fill out our online form and submit it to the Sleepover Co-ordinator, or find another group yourself and have them join in!

 How do we confirm a Sleepover date?

 If you are interested in a Sleepover, please fill out our online form and submit it.
 You will be contacted regarding potential dates.
-Once your group, or combinations of groups, reach our minimum attendance requirement, a $400 non-refundable deposit is required to confirm your group’s attendance on that particular night.
-Groups get booked on a first come, first served basis and are NOT confirmed unless the deposit is received by the Co-ordinator.
+Once your group, or combinations of groups, reach our minimum attendance requirements, a $725 non-refundable minimum charge is required to confirm your group’s attendance on that particular night.
+Groups get booked on a first come, first served basis and are NOT confirmed until the minimum charge is received by the Co-ordinator.
 Upon confirmation, a package will be sent to you with forms and information to pass on to parents and adult chaperones.

 What if my numbers change?